NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Battlezoo Indigo Isles - Feats/Push Past Death.md

 **Frequency** once per day

-**Trigger** You have the [[Conditions/Dying|Dying]] condition and are about to attempt a recovery check.
+**Trigger** You have the [[Dying|Dying]] condition and are about to attempt a recovery check.

 * * *

 You refuse to step any closer to death’s door; instead, you wrench yourself bodily from the doorway, bust up the frame, and return for one final push to defeat your foes.
-You’re restored to 1 Hit Point, lose the dying and [[Conditions/Unconscious|Unconscious]] conditions, and can act normally on this turn.
-You gain or increase the [[Conditions/Wounded|Wounded]] condition as normal when losing the dying condition in this way.
+You’re restored to 1 Hit Point, lose the dying and [[Unconscious|Unconscious]] conditions, and can act normally on this turn.
+You gain or increase the [[Wounded|Wounded]] condition as normal when losing the dying condition in this way.

 *Source: *
 *OGL*